ReactiveBayes/ReactiveMP.jl/docs/src/index.md

 Given a probabilistic model, ReactiveMP allows for an efficient message-passing based Bayesian inference.
 It uses the model structure to generate an algorithm that consists of a sequence of local computations on a Forney-style factor graph (FFG) representation of the model.

+ReactiveMP.jl has been designed with a focus on efficiency, scalability and maximum performance for running inference with message passing.
+It is worth noting that this package is aimed to run Bayesian inference for conjugate state-space models.
+For these types of models, ReactiveMP.jl takes advantage of the conjugate pairings and beats general-purpose probabilistic programming packages easily in terms of computational load, speed, memory  and accuracy.
+On the other hand, sampling-based packages like [Turing.jl](https://github.com/TuringLang/Turing.jl) are generic Bayesian inference solutions and are capable of running inference for a broader set of models.

 ## Package Features

 - User friendly syntax for specification of probabilistic models.